Justice Dept. grant awards $139M to hire 1,000 new officers - NewsBreak

 Justice Dept. grant awards $139M to hire 1,000 new officers

-The Justice Department is giving $139 million to police departments across the U.S. as part of a grant program that would bring on more than 1,000 new officers.
+WASHINGTON — (AP) — The Justice Department said on Thursday it's giving $139 million to police departments across the U.S. as part of a grant program that would bring on more than 1,000 new officers.

-The grant funding being announced Thursday through the Justice Department’s Office of Community Oriented Policing Services will be awarded to 183 law enforcement agencies across the country and in U.S. territories.
-The funding is meant to help police departments reduce crime and to encourage community policing.

 "We are committed to providing police departments with the resources needed to help ensure community safety and build community trust," Attorney General Merrick Garland said in a statement.